 The Rancher, Barton Upon Humber.
 10 miles from Hull on the Lincolnshire side of the Humber Bridge, and requires £1.50 bridge toll each way, but has the advantage of being on the way in.

 Most of the large hotel chains are represented in Hull city centre, including the Ibis, Premier Inn, Campanile, Travelodge and the very well-located Holiday Inn on the Marina.
+The Cornmill Hotel, just over a mile from the city centre, has recently reopened after a major refurbishment (it had stood neglected for quite a few years).

 If you prefer a more traditional hotel, the Whittington & Cat is right beside the Railway Dock arm of Hull Marina and offers rooms from £40.